andymac-2/haskell-docs/docs/book/start.md

 Generally speaking however, for any top level declarations, (where something is defined with no indentation) writing a type signature is a good idea.
 Type signatures elsewhere are written at the discretion of the programmer: too many, and the code becomes cluttered, too few, and you will recieve error messages which are not informative.

-in the definition of main, we are introduced to a new function: `putStr`. `putStr` is similar to `putStrLn` but will not print a newline at the end.
+In the definition of main, we are introduced to a new function: `putStr`. `putStr` is similar to `putStrLn` but will not print a newline at the end.
+Instead of providing a string literal to `putStr` we provide `evenNumbers` instead.
+In some other languages, we would need to have defined `evenNumbers` before we use it.
+In Haskell, *this does not matter*.
+We can use a value before or after it has been defined with no difference either way.

 Next we are introduced to lists and numbers.
 Haskell has a few different types for numbers which we can use.
 The type `Int` is a data type which is guaranteed to be able to express any single number between -2^29 and 2^29-1 (-536870912 to 536870911).
+It may be able to store numbers larger or smaller than this range, but this is machine and compiler dependent.
+Haskell also has other numeric types which we can use:

+* `Integer` an integral type which can store *any* integer.
+It has no bounds.
+* `Float` a single precision floating point number
+* `Double` a double prescision floating point number
+* `(Integral a) => Ratio a` e.g. `Ratio Int` or `Ratio Integer`.
+A rational number. `Ratio Int` can represent any fraction that can be expressed by one `Int` divided by another. `Ratio Integer` can represent any rational number.
+* `(RealFloat a) => Complex a` e.g. `Complex Float` or `Complex Double`.
+A complex number. `Complex Float` will be a complex number where the real and imaginary parts are single precision floating point numbers. `Complex Double` will be the same, but with double precision numbers.

+For most ordinary calculations, `Int` is preferred.
+Although `Integer` can express larger or smaller numbers, it is also considerably slower.
+For those using stack or GHC, the complete list of numeric types can be found in the documentation for `Prelude` in the `base` package.

+Lists are a type of collection of something.
+A list of `Int` is denoted as `[Int]`, so when we write `numbers :: [Int]` we say that `numbers` is a list of `Int`.
+When we write a list, we write it as several values seperated by commas, and surrounded by square brackets. in our example our list is `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]`

 TODO